Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

 Starbucks CEO Kevin Johnson — who met with the men on Monday — says the company was in the wrong.

-"Our practices and training led to a bad outcome—the basis for the call to the Philadelphia police department was wrong," Johnson said in a statement Saturday.
+"Our practices and training led to a bad outcome — the basis for the call to the Philadelphia police department was wrong," Johnson said in a statement Saturday.

 Ross, the police commissioner, outlined the confusion over just what those practices are or whether an official company policy about making a purchase exists or is known.